 Where there is doubt that adequate sunlight and daylight will be achieved, indicators will be used to assess the amount of light reaching a new or existing window.
-The Building Research Establishment (BRE) guidelines "Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice", second edition, will be used.
+The Building Research Establishment (BRE) guidelines "Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice", third edition, will be used.
 It provides guidance on acceptable levels of daylight and sunlight within existing and proposed developments.
 The indicators will not be applied to all schemes but only to those where there is doubt that adequate lighting may be achieved.
-This can be established by undertaking a 45 degree test or a simple "25 degree rule of thumb" test using the BRE guidelines.
+This can be established by undertaking a 45 degree test or a simple 25 degree test using the BRE guidelines.
+BRE's third edition of guidelines was published in 2022 and the current recommendations for effects on neighbouring properties and open spaces is untouched.
+The major changes in the third edition will be to assessment of proposed developments with the current daylight (VSC, ADF, DD) and sunlight (APSH) tests being superseded by the new tests.